 Ultimately, the rate on your particular transaction depends on the discretion of the purchasing company and on the timing of the payments (and, in the case of life-contingent payments, health of the underlying beneficiary.
 For payments coming due in the next five to ten years, the industry average is in the low-to-mid teens.
 For transaction structures that work with 30+ years of payments, or payments that don’t come due for another 20-30 years, LC Capital is often able to obtain low single-digit rates for our customers.

-Cents of the dollar – this is the more simple “what am I getting vs. what am I giving up” approach to thinking about a transaction.
+This is the more simple “what am I getting vs. what am I giving up” approach to thinking about a transaction.
 While intuitive, many individuals fail to understand that time value of money is often the difference between a good “cents on the dollar” and a bad one.
 For example, a savvy recipient of structured settlement pays could obtain a quote for $75,000 for a $100,000 payment due in a few years.
 However, that same person would probably receive a quote of much less if that same $100,000 payment was due in ten years.
 Why the difference?
 Payments not due for a long time are worth much less than current payments; the risk of rampant inflation or mass turmoil in the economy makes it risky for investors to wait for far-out payments.
 As a result, they are not willing to pay as much for them.

 These are just general guidelines for understanding some of the terminology associated with transfers of structured settlement or life contingent payments.
 You would be provided with a separate document that clearly lays out all of these numbers for the specific transfer you are contemplating.
 To determine if a transfer is right for you and the terms are agreeable, you should consult with an independent professional advisor.